DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-Having quick and manual control of the different elements manipulating light while filming means being able to forge the image, you want to see, from the light, you have to work with.
+Having quick and manual control of the different elements manipulating light while filming means being able to forge the image you want to see from the light you have to work with.

-Are DSLRs good for Filmmaking?
+Are mirrorless hybrid cameras good for Filmmaking?

-Worth considering is how much more powerful a DSLR can become when affixed with a proper cine-lens.
+Worth considering is how much more powerful a DSLR can become when affixed with proper cine-lens.
 While renting such lenses can quickly break the bank, they more than pull their weight.

-When it comes to stabilization, keep in mind that most DSLRs require a gimbal or Steadicam/glidecam to achieve smooth motion.
+When it comes to stabilization, keep in mind that most DSLRs require a gimbal or Steadicam/Glidecam to achieve smooth motion.

-Likewise, if you’re looking to learn more about glidecams and get some good recommendations, check out our article 5 Best Glidecams For Mirrorless and DSLR Cameras.
+To learn more about glidecams and get some good recommendations, check out our article 5 Best Glidecams For Mirrorless and DSLR Cameras.